Reading Time: 11 minutes

 Rhodiola Rosea: Stress and Fatigue Fighter

 Rhodiola Rosea is an herb that grows in cold, mountainous regions.
-It’s another adaptogen, and it’s often used to combat stress and fatigue.
-Some people find that it helps them feel more alert and focused, especially during stressful times.
+It’s another adaptogen, often used to combat stress and fatigue.
+Some people find it helps them feel more alert and focused, especially during stressful times.
 It might be worth a try if you’re feeling burned out and need a little extra support.

 • Grows in cold regions